TheRemote/MinecraftBedrockServer/README.md

   </ul>
   <li>March 19th 2022</li>
   <ul>
-    <li>Removed /sbin qualifier from route command as the PATH variable is now stored at the top of each script by SetupMinecraft.sh</li>
+    <li>Removed /sbin qualifier from route command as the PATH variable is now stored at the top of each script by SetupMinecraft.sh (thanks LookedPath, <a href="https://github.com/TheRemote/MinecraftBedrockServer/issues/120">issue #120</a>)</li>
   </ul>
   <li>March 10th 2022</li>
   <ul>